Vichaycocha:

 ⚠️ Safety and recommendations

-• Altitude is above 4,000 m for almost all attractions.
-Walk at a moderate pace, stay hydrated, and if you experience symptoms of altitude sickness (headache, nausea), rest and avoid continuing to ascend.
+• Altitude exceeds 4,000 m for almost all attractions.
+Walk at a moderate pace, stay hydrated, and if you experience symptoms of soroche (headaches, nausea), rest and avoid continuing to climb.

-• Hire local guide services if you are unfamiliar with the area; they know the trails and can adapt the route to your physical condition.
+• Hire local guide services if you are unfamiliar with the area; they know the trails and can adapt the route based on your physical condition.

-• Respect community rules: do not leave trash, do not make fires outside authorized areas, and do not damage rock formations.
+• Respect community rules: do not leave waste, do not make fires outside authorized areas, and do not damage rock formations.

-• If traveling on your own, inform someone of your route and estimated return time.
+• If traveling by your own means, inform someone of your itinerary and estimated return time.

 • Public transport (round trip from Lima): S/ 70 – 100.